Should you sell your own house?

-What if you want to avoid paying real estate commission altogether?
-A small number of people choose to try and sell their property themselves and save the fee.
+A small number of people choose to try selling private houses themselves and save on agent fees.
+If you’re thinking “I want to sell my own home”, you’re not alone.
+This is known as For Sale By Owner (FSBO).
 There are pros and cons to taking this path, so make sure you know what you’re getting into before you decide.

-If you do decide to do so, you’ll need to:
+If you do decide to sell a property without a real estate agent, you’ll need to:

 There are several online sites which help sellers to market and sell their properties without an agent, or you can go it alone.